 City-based agriculture and urban tyranny are thought to have evolved hand-in-hand.
 Crop surpluses were impossible to trade beyond the local weather frontier.
 Cities were established along waterways that split these territories.
 In other words, everyone shared local weather – thus surpluses or dearth – simultaneously.
-Only a hyperdeveloped transportation networks could shift farm surpluses any distance beyond their district of origin.
+Only an extremely complex, post-technological transportation network could shift farm surpluses any distance beyond their district of origin.

 In the absence of cheap bulk transport, something had to be done to preserve unmarketable surpluses.
 It was neither wise nor safe to gorge in years of plenty and starve during the bad ones.
 Some way had to be found to level this nutritional roller coaster.
 Surplus perishables could be saved for years of famine by extending their shelf life.

 Up to that point, human hunting packs would have operated much like a pack of wolves.
 They’d have shared merit-based leadership, self-enforced honesty, equitable food and labor distribution, automatic reproductive restraints, permanent controls against internal violence and the best possible care for a few youngsters raised by the whole community.
 Over the course of eons, marginal conditions destroyed any pack that deviated from this norm of moral excellence.